theofficegroup/tog-fs-interview-task/README.md

 ## Task

 You don't need to produce any code for this task.
-Please also don't spend any more than 3 hours on this task.
+Please also only spend ~3 hours of your time.
 The objective is to produce a high level plan - rather than implement a solution - for us to discuss in the interview.

 Please provide a design for the API and the cloud infrastructure where it will be deployed.